githubevents/open-source-friday-apac/admin/guest-assets/General-Questions.md

 Joining the Stream
 You can join the stream from this link:

-Official start time is: 1:00 pm ET.
-Please try to join 10-15 minutes (12:45 or so) before so we can test audio, video, and screensharing.
+Official start time is: 4:00 PM IST / 6:30 PM SGT.
+Please try to join 10-15 minutes (3:45 IST or so) before so we can test audio, video, and screensharing.

 ## Format